harness/developer-hub/docs/platform/role-based-access-control/provision-users-and-groups-with-one-login-scim.md

 ## Enable SAML SSO with OneLogin

-To allow users to log in through your OneLogin SCIM integration, you must also setup [SAML SSO authentication with OneLogin](/docs/platform/Authentication/single-sign-on-saml#saml-sso-with-onelogin) in Harness.
+To allow users to log in through your OneLogin SCIM integration, you must also set up [SAML SSO authentication with OneLogin](/docs/platform/Authentication/single-sign-on-saml#saml-sso-with-onelogin) in Harness.

 ## Provision individual users